mg-04/mg-04.github.io/_articles/vlsi/vlsi.md

 The goal of this project is to get something *done*, and done *well*, but not *perfectly*.
 This is an older technology node, intended for learning and practice, so don’t pull your hair out.

 ## Caveats
-- There may be a lot of naming inconsistencies; some names are chosen using common sense and local context.
+- This guide is based on *our* design project.
+Our design evolution produces a lot of naming inconsistencies; all names should make common sense and fit local context.
 - Apologies for the image quality and resolution inconsistencies.
 All images should be readable, but the thumbnails may not all display properly in your browser.
 Download them if necessary.
 - There are be suboptimal designs from the early (and late) stages of our project.
-I point out the obvious ones, but if you find something important, or if you have a better suggestion, I am MORE THAN HAPPY to include it!
+I point out the obvious ones, but if you
+    - See any mistakes or inefficiencies
+    - Have suggestions on improving this guide
+    - Want to share your layout/experience
-    - Feel free to email me at [mg4264@columbia.edu](mailto:mg4264@columbia.edu)
+    Feel free to **email** me at [mg4264@columbia.edu](mailto:mg4264@columbia.edu).
+I am **MORE THAN HAPPY** to include it!
 - These articles focus primarily on **layout**, but **testing** is **equally important**
-- I did not explore much in Virtuoso's **design automation** features.
-This is an area worth working on
+- We did not explore much in Virtuoso's **design automation** features.
+This is an area worth studying on
-- This guide is never intended to **help you cheat** (and realistically, you can't).
-I included explicit details in the early design stages, but you should come with your own at later stages.
+- This guide is **never** intended to **help you cheat** (and realistically, you can't).
 - TSMC, please don't sue me

 ---